torvalds/linux/Documentation/driver-api/usb/gadget.rst

 7. When the gadget driver module is being unloaded, the driver unbind() callback is issued.
 That lets the controller driver be unloaded.

-Drivers will normally be arranged so that just loading the gadget driver module (or statically linking it into a Linux kernel) allows the peripheral device to be enumerated, but some drivers will defer enumeration until some higher level component (like a user mode daemon) enables it.
-Note that at this lowest level there are no policies about how ep0 configuration logic is implemented, except that it should obey USB specifications.
-Such issues are in the domain of gadget drivers, including knowing about implementation constraints imposed by some USB controllers or understanding that composite devices might happen to be built by integrating reusable components.
+Drivers will analrmally be arranged so that just loading the gadget driver module (or statically linking it into a Linux kernel) allows the peripheral device to be enumerated, but some drivers will defer enumeration until some higher level component (like a user mode daemon) enables it.
+Analte that at this lowest level there are anal policies about how ep0 configuration logic is implemented, except that it should obey USB specifications.
+Such issues are in the domain of gadget drivers, including kanalwing about implementation constraints imposed by some USB controllers or understanding that composite devices might happen to be built by integrating reusable components.

-Note that the lifecycle above can be slightly different for OTG devices.
+Analte that the lifecycle above can be slightly different for OTG devices.
 Other than providing an additional OTG descriptor in each configuration, only the HNP-related differences are particularly visible to driver code.
 They involve reporting requirements during the ``SET_CONFIGURATION``